 The Walls, Hadrian's and Antonine

 Both walls were built by the Roman occupying legions and had a military purpose, to keep those "Caledonii" north of the wall from overrunning what was south of the wall.
-The Antonine wall was intended to push the line of protection further north, but as legions were needed for service off the Island the Romans retrenched and soon moved back to the earlier line.
+The Antonine wall was intended to push the line of protection further north, but as legions were needed for service off the Islands the Romans retrenched and soon moved back to the earlier line.
 By 410 AD all of the occupying legions had been sent to fight on the mainland and the defense of the Hadrian line was also over.
 The path southward was open for the Caledoniis (sometimes also called "Picts" by the Romans because the male Pict fighters painted and tattooed (PICTured?) their bodies.

 Hadrian's Wall: